anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - X
      - The Sysctls feature should not launch unsafe, but not explicitly enabled sysctls on the node.

-Scheduling special interest group :cite:p:`k8s-api-sig-scheduling`
+Scheduling Special Interest Group :cite:p:`k8s-api-sig-scheduling`
 ------------------------------------------------------------------

-.. list-table:: Scheduling special interest group
+.. list-table:: Scheduling Special Interest Group
    :widths: 30 10 60
    :header-rows: 1